Here’s how to troubleshoot problems you might have while configuring Google Cloud Directory Sync (GCDS).

 - Run another GCDS sync (with logging set to Trace).

-- Log files named gcds_sync.log will be created in homedir (Linux) or profile folder (Windows).
-Archive these files together, as they may be quite big.
+Log files named gcdshttp*.log are created in homedir (Linux) or profile folder (Microsoft Windows).
+Archive these files together, because they can be quite big.

 - The XML file used.

 - The trace-level logs from the latest sync.

 Using these logs, support can see the information provided by the Directory API to GCDS and how GCDS responds.

 Logged request and response bodies are each limited to a size of 16 KB.
 If you see a log entry that's truncated because it’s exceeding that limit, use Fiddler as suggested below.

 Note: If you want to use a debugging proxy, such as Fiddler, with GCDS, you need to update the .vmoptions files to set GCDS to use the Windows trusted certificate store, and turn off CRL checks.
 You can then set Fiddler as the proxy server in GCDS (usually 127.0.0.1 on port 8888) and the connection is logged by Fiddler.
 If you're using GCDS on Linux, you can't use the Windows trusted certificate store, so you need to import the Fiddler root certificate into GCDS's Java trust store.
 For more information, go to Import the server certificate.

 See Work with configuration files for instructions on how to open an XML file that was saved on a different machine, or as a different user on the same machine.